ShaliniSinghR/BestBuyAPI/Monify-ExploratoryTesting.md

 	27. Tapping on ADD button, if the transaction ammount is zero, highlights transaction ammount input in red
 	28. Tapping on ADD button with valid TXN ammount and valid/empty note value creates "Expense transaction".
 New expense window should be closed.
 	29. User should be able to cancel the TXN.
 Steps to replicate:
-		a.
-Create valid expense
+		* Create valid expense
-		b.
-After creating the transaction the pop-up message should appear.
+		* After creating the transaction the pop-up message should appear.
-		c.
-The pop-up message should confirm the transaction amount and category.
+		* The pop-up message should confirm the transaction amount and category.
-		d.
-There should be Cancel button in the pop-up message.
+		* There should be Cancel button in the pop-up message.
-		e.
-Cancel button deletes transaction.
+		* Cancel button deletes transaction.
-		f.
-Pop-up message disappears after 10 sec.
+		* Pop-up message disappears after 10 sec.

 * Balance button validations [HIGH]
 	1. Balance button should display current balance (positive/negative,with currency, upto 2 decimals places)